Robert Presnell Sr.

-Robert Presnell Sr. (April 29, 1894 – February 12, 1969) was an American journalist, screenwriter, and filmmaker who worked on Hollywood films, made war propaganda films for the military during World War II, and worked on documentaries.
+Robert Richard Presnell Sr. (April 29, 1894 – February 12, 1969) was an American journalist, screenwriter, and filmmaker who worked on Hollywood films, made war propaganda films for the military during World War II, and worked on documentaries.
 He was the father of Robert Presnell Jr.

+Presnell was born in Lake View, Iowa.
 He served in the signal corps during World War II.
 He lauded the value and experiences of war time filmmakers.

 At the 14th Academy Awards, he was nominated for an Academy Award in the category Best Story for the film Meet John Doe.

+His third marriage was to actress Cecilia Callejo.